Sequel

 A sequel is a work of literature, film, theatre, television, music, or video game that continues the story of, or expands upon, some earlier work.
 In the common context of a narrative work of fiction, a sequel portrays events set in the same fictional universe as an earlier work, usually chronologically following the events of that work.

 In many cases, the sequel continues elements of the original story, often with the same characters and settings.
 A sequel can lead to a series, in which key elements appear repeatedly.
 The difference between more than one sequel and a series is somewhat arbitrary.

 Sequels are attractive to creators and publishers because there is less risk involved in returning to a story with known popularity rather than developing new and untested characters and settings.
 Audiences are sometimes eager for more stories about popular characters or settings, making the production of sequels financially appealing.

-In film, sequels are very common.
+In film, sequels have become very common towards the end of the twentieth century.
 There are many name formats for sequels.
 Sometimes, they either have unrelated titles or have a letter added to the end.
 More commonly, they have numbers at the end or have added words at the end.
 It is also common for a sequel to have a variation of the original title or a subtitle.
 In the 1930s, many musical sequels had the year included in the title.
 Sometimes sequels are released with different titles in different countries, because of the perceived brand recognition.
 There are several ways that subsequent works can be related to the chronology of the original.
 Various neologisms have been coined to describe them.

 Classifications

 The most common approach for a sequel is for the events of the second work to directly follow the events of the first one, either continuing the remaining plot threads or introducing a new conflict to drive the events of the second story.
-Examples include The Empire Strikes Back (1980), Aliens (1986), Terminator 2: Judgment Day (1991), and Toy Story 2 (1999).
 Though most sequels begin some time after the events of the first work ended, some sequels pick up shortly after the first work, with the same story arc spanning over both parts.
 This is often called a direct sequel.
-Examples include Halloween II (1981), The Matrix Revolutions (2003), Pirates of the Caribbean: At World's End (2007), and Spider-Man: Beyond the Spider-Verse (2027).